Informatievlaanderen/OSLOthema-citerra/notes.md

 they needed a very specific legal definition.
 I didn't verify this with the authors of that application profile.

 The property "tijdsbestek" has as range Periode.
-In Omgevingsvergunning this was Tijdsduur but this is probably wrong.
+In Omgevingsvergunning this is Tijdsduur but this is probably wrong.
 See https://github.com/Informatievlaanderen/OSLOthema-omgevingsvergunning/issues/52

 ## Bewijs

 We use http://data.europa.eu/m8g/Evidence
-because it works with the public services as definied by the Core Public Service Vocabulary.
+because it works with the public services as defined by the Core Public Service Vocabulary.
 In our case we Evidence as a concrete evidence and not an abstract description of what the characteristics are of an evidence.